 This is super important

 During pregnancy, your body will need more and more vitamins and minerals to help support baby’s growth and development.
-Your body will require a higher amount of everything from iron and calcium to prevent anemia and support bone development to folic acid which helps prevent neural tube defects.
+Your body will require a higher amount of everything from iron and calcium to prevent anaemia and support bone development to folic acid which helps prevent neural tube defects.

-If you take a look at the back of the packed, you’ll see that most prenatal vitamins also include docosahexaenoic (or DHA) which helps support the development of baby’s newvous system, eyes and brain.
+If you take a look at the back of the packed, you’ll see that most prenatal vitamins also include docosahexaenoic (or DHA) which helps support the development of baby’s nervous system, eyes and brain.

 Now for the million dollar question, can prenatal vitamins cause weight gain?